7 Best Medical Alert Systems of 2024: Expert Tested & Reviewed

 Be aware that Medical Guardian has low customer ratings on its Better Business Bureau (BBB) page—the company has a verified customer review score of 1.07 out of 5 based on 73 reviews.
 The majority of complaints express difficulties canceling the service and obtaining refunds.
 Despite the negative reviews, Medical Guardian is still accredited with BBB and has an A+ rating, meaning the company works to respond to and resolve every customer complaint.

 Medical Guardian has a higher customer rating on Trustpilot: 3.7 out of 5 stars based on more than 900 reviews.
-The majority of positive reviews mention peace of mind users get from their device, quick emergency response after contacting the monitoring center, and great customer service.
+The majority of positive reviews mention the peace of mind users get from their devices, quick emergency response after contacting the monitoring center, and great customer service.
 Most negative reviews focus on cancelation issues and poor customer service.

 Medical Guardian full review